duff2013/ulptool/README.md

 Limitations
 ==============
-While almost a complete solution to programing the ULP coprocessor in assembly using Arduino, there are currently a few limitations.
-Once I fix these limitations I'll remove them from this list.
+While almost a complete solution to programing the ULP coprocessor in assembly, there are currently a few limitations.
+Once I fix these, I'll remove them from this list.

 1. No Windows support.
 2. Linux might or might not work.